pwntester/ysoserial.net/README.md

         DotNetNuke (Generates payload for DotNetNuke CVE-2017-9822)
         Resx (Generates RESX files)
-        TransactionManagerReenlist (Generates payload for the TransactionManager.Reenlist method)
+        TransactionManagerReenlist (Generates payload for the TransactionManager.Reenlist method) ViewState (Generates a ViewState using known MachineKey parameters)

 Usage: ysoserial_frmv2.exe [options]
 Options:
   -p, --plugin=VALUE         the plugin to be used